 Dec.
 31, 2017 at 9 p.m.

-The Seattle Symphony will be presenting the music of Motown in a very classical way at Benarya Hall.
-Put on your holiday best and enjoy dancing, a countdown to midnight and a champagne toast.
+The Seattle Symphony will be presenting pianist and singer, Tony DeSare for a night of piano’s greatest hits by such greats as Elton John, Ray Charles, John Lennon and more.
+Put on your holiday best and enjoy dancing, a countdown to midnight and champagne toast.

 New Year’s Eve at Chihuly Garden and Glass